Chanathip999/Data-Science-Analysis/README.md

 ## Features

 - **Interactive Dashboards**: Explore data with interactive charts and maps.
-- **Up-to-Date Information**: Automatically fetches the latest data from reliable sources.
 - **Customization**: Easily adjust parameters to focus on specific regions or time periods.
-- **User-Friendly Interface**: Designed to be accessible to both data scientists and the general public.

 ## Getting Started